andreacolledan/qura/README.md

 ![QuRA-Logo](Header.png)

+**Disclaimer:** support for metrics other than circuit width is still experimental.

-QuRA is a static analysis tool for the verification of the resource consumption of circuit-building quantum programs.
-QuRA takes as input a program written in a variant of Quipper called Proto-Quipper-R and outputs two things: a type for the program and an upper bound to the width of the circuit it builds.
+QuRA is a static analysis tool for the verification of the resource consumption of quantum circuit description programs.
+QuRA takes as input a program written in a variant of Quipper called Proto-Quipper-R and outputs two things: a type for the program and an upper bound to the size of the circuit it builds.
 A more detailed description of QuRA's input language can be found [here](src/Lang/Unified/README.md).
 At the heart of QuRA lies a linear dependent type-and-effect system which is described in greater detail in [this work](https://doi.org/10.48550/arXiv.2310.19096).

 ## Getting started